violenil/ArtistPrediction/README.md

 Previous work that relates to this project includes authorship attribution, where characterizations of documents are defined that capture the writing style of authors.
 This project attempts to do a similar thing in that it focuses on the aspects of song lyrics (and song names) that are unique to each artist.
 Other work that relates specifically to music and lyrics is song genre classification, where the goal is to distinguish between a given number of genres and predict which genre a song falls into.

 The approach of this project was to first build a Perceptron classifier, a simple baseline, which considers only a bag-of-words binary feature vector in its classification decision.
-At a later point, more complex feature vectors may be extracted to increase the efficiency of classification.
+At a later point, more complex feature vectors is extracted to increase the efficiency of classification.
+To further increase the efficiency and performance, linear classifier is considered as a classifier and a feature vector is constructed from word embeddings with an a application of CNN .

 ## How does it work? 🤔
 The following steps gives a brief idea about the functional structure of the code.

 - The dataset is read.
 - Instances for each song are created and kept in a list.
+    #### Initial approach
     - Feature vectors are created by considering words present in the lyrics of all songs (bag-of-words approach)
     - An instance of the Multi-Class Perceptron (MCP) is created, which controls the creation of one Perceptron for each class.
     - Each Perceptron calculates the scores based on a given feature vector and randomly initialized weight vector.
     - The max score is then compared with the actual label.
     - Weights get updated in the Perceptron class.
+    - The Evaluation returns micro and macro f-scores.
+    #### Further approaches considers
+     - ##### Feature vector types
+        - The feature vector is designed to capture characteristics that may be relevant and unique to songs (manual feature vector).
+        - Feature vector derived from word embeddings for 200 words present in lyrics with an application of CNN.

+     - ##### Classifiers
+         - A linear classifier with one hidden layer.
+         - k nearest neighbor (kNN) classifier.

      - The Evaluation returns micro and macro f-scores.

 ## Requirements